JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 </tab>
 </tabs>

 ## Dependency on another multiplatform project

 One multiplatform project can depend on another.
-To set this up, add a project-type dependency to the source set that needs it.
+To set this up, add a Gradle project dependency to the source set that needs it.
-If you want to use a dependency in all source sets, add it to the common source set.
+If you want to use a project dependency in all source sets, add it to the common source set.
-In this case, other source sets will get their versions automatically.
+In this case, the compiler automatically provides platform-specific artifacts of the project to other source sets.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">